tstatler/doctools/guides/acs/releasenotes/README.md

 * Add `pretty_json` field to all method requests to enable or disable prettifying JSON response data.
 JSON pretty print is disabled by default.

-## Bug fixes
+### Bug fixes

 * Fixed an issue with sending ACS request from Titanium Mobile Web applications.

 * Fixed an issue where tags were not being stored for Events objects.

-* Fixed an issue where using the `expire_after_seconds` field with the PushNotifications `notify_token` method would return a response error.
+* Fixed an issue where using the `expire_after_seconds` field with the PushNotifications `notify_token` method would return an error.

-* Fixed an issue with the ACS web console where SMPT settings were not saved when switch Test mode off.
+* Fixed an issue with the ACS web console where SMTP settings were not saved when switch Test mode off.

 * Fixed an issue where updating a relation object for a Places object was not being updated.